 Our child arrangement solicitors will advise you about your options for discussing and resolving arrangements for your children in a constructive and sensitive way.
 This includes advising you about the various processes available to you including family mediation, child custody mediation and collaborative family law, together with support services that you may find helpful.

 Shared care child arrangement orders

-We know that each family is different and in some cases the court does need to intervene.
-This is where a shared care child arrangement order may come in.
+We know that each family is different and in some cases family courts do not need to intervene.
+This is where a shared care order for child arrangements may come in.
 This is a legal document that sets out living arrangements for the child, it can be a time-consuming process to get this finalised.

 Whatever your family’s circumstances, our child arrangement solicitors in Newcastle and South Shields have the experience to handle your case in an effective and sensitive way.
-Our award winning team of expert family lawyers will advise and represent you so that you can get the best possible outcome for you and your family.
-Our family team contains Resolution accredited Children Law specialists and members of the Children Panel.
+Our award-winning team of expert family lawyers will advise and represent you so that you can get the best possible outcome for you and your family.
+Our family team contains Resolution accredited Children’s Law specialists and members of the Children Panel.

-For advice about arrangements for children contact us by phone, email or complete the contact form on our website.
+For advice about arrangements for children or shared care child arrangement orders contact us by phone, email or complete the contact form on our website.

 Child Arrangements is the general term given to the arrangements for children to spend time with their parents following separation.
 Such an order made by the Court is legally binding on the parents of the child.
 Child Arrangements can be agreed between the parties, mediation or negotiations through solicitors.
 We acknowledge that every family is different and what works for some families, may not work for others.
 If there can be no agreement between the parties about the time a child will spend with a parent, then an application can be made to Court for a Child Arrangements Order.
 Our specialist team can provide advice and assistance at each stage of the process from initial advice, negotiating with your ex-partner, to mediation or representing you at Court

 Who can apply for a child arrangements order?